andresh26-uam/VAE-ValueLearning/ValueLearningIRL/README.md

 ``pip install -r requirements.txt``

 ## Reproduce results:
 In all scripts, the `-sh` option is solely for showing the results when finished.
 The results will be under the `results/` folder in any case.
 The `-df` flag indicates the discount factor used to calculate value alignment of trajectories and for (inverse) reinforcement learning.
 The `-dfp` flag indicates the discount factor used to calculate value alignment of trajectories to compare them when using the preference comparisons algorithm.
+The `-a` flag indicates the IRL algorithm (or PbRL algorithm) to use for the tasks (`pc` stands for the PbRL algorithm or "preference comparisons", `me`for the Maximum Entropy IRL algorithm).

-- **Value Grounding Learning**:
+- **Value Grounding Learning**: learns a reward vector that tries to implements the ground truth grounding (and the ground truth reward vector).
 It uses a custom version of the preference comparisons algorithm with quantified preferences [Christiano et al., 2017].
+Use `-t 'vgl'` to perform this task:
     * Roadworld: `python train_vsl.py -t 'vgl' -e roadworld -a 'pc' -qp -n=10 -df=1.0 -dfp=1.0 -ename='reproduce_paper_vgl' -sh`
     * Firefighters: `python train_vsl.py -t 'vgl' -e firefighters -a 'pc' -qp -n=10 -df=1.0 -dfp=1.0 -ename='reproduce_paper_vgl' -sh`
-- **Value System Identification** from real grounding:
+- **Value System Identification**: learns a value system from the real environment grounding (given by a ground-truth value-related reward vector):
-We employ Maximum Entropy IRL [Wulfmeier et al., 2015].
+We employ Maximum Entropy IRL [Wulfmeier et al., 2015] by default.
+Use `-t 'vsi'` to perform this task:
     * Roadworld: `python train_vsl.py -t 'vsi' -e roadworld -a 'me' -n=10 -df=1.0 -dfp=1.0 -ename='reproduce_paper_vsi' -sh`
     * Firefighters: `python train_vsl.py -t 'vsi' -e firefighters -a 'me' -qp -n=10 -df=1.0 -dfp=1.0 -ename='reproduce_paper_vsi' -sh`
-- **Value System Learning** (value grounding learning, then value system identification from the learned grounding):
+- **Value System Learning**: value grounding learning, then value system identification from the learned reward vector.
+Use `-t 'all'` to perform this pipeline altogether:
-    *Note that the preference comparisons algorithm (`-a 'pc'`) will automatically be selected for value grounding learning, with the options supplied (that will be shared for the system identification part). `-a 'me'` refers to the MaxEnt algorithm, used for the value system identification part.*
-    * Roadworld: `python train_vsl.py -t 'all' -e roadworld -a 'me' -qp -n=10 -df=1.0 -dfp=1.0 -ename='reproduce_paper_vsl' -sh`
+    * Roadworld: `python train_vsl.py -t 'all' -e roadworld -a 'pc-me' -qp -n=10 -df=1.0 -dfp=1.0 -ename='reproduce_paper_vsl' -sh`
-    * Firefighters: `python train_vsl.py -t 'all' -e firefighters -a 'me' -qp -n=10 -df=1.0 -dfp=1.0 -ename='reproduce_paper_vsl' -sh`
+    * Firefighters: `python train_vsl.py -t 'all' -e firefighters -a 'pc-me' -qp -n=10 -df=1.0 -dfp=1.0 -ename='reproduce_paper_vsl' -sh`

 ### Published work
 ---